pr130/correlaid-utils/README.md

 # correlaid-utils
 This repository contains utility tools for CorrelAid.

-:warning: This repository is very outdated!
+:warning: Code in mailchimp-welcomemail is very outdated!
 Code was developed by [Frie](https://github.com/friep) back in 2017 but has not been actively used / maintained since 2018.
-The repository was solely open sourced for the purpose of Frie's talk at the [Open Online Data Meetup](https://www.eventbrite.com/e/the-lazy-data-scientist-automating-things-feat-r-python-aws-and-a-pi-registration-121498787143). :warning:
+The repository was solely open sourced for the purpose of Frie's talk at the [Open Online Data Meetup](https://www.eventbrite.com/e/the-lazy-data-scientist-automating-things-feat-r-python-aws-and-a-pi-registration-121498787143).
+Code in `correlaid-analytics` has been updated for another upcoming talk in November 2020 but please still proceed with caution :warning:

 ## mailchimp-welcomemail
 This folder contains the code to automatically send out the welcome email to new subscribers to our newsletter once a day.